 - Most landlords report rental income on Schedule E, avoiding self-employment tax

-- Repairs are immediately deductible; improvements must be depreciated
+- Repairs after an eviction are immediately deductible; improvements must be depreciated

 - Passive loss rules limit deductions above $150,000 MAGI unless you qualify as a real estate professional